Clean-up support from your local council

 Community Recycling Centres take household problem waste for free.

-Visit NSW EPA to find your nearest centre and for full details on what you can drop off.
+To find your nearest centre and for full details on what you can drop off, visit NSW EPA.